-Jenelle Evans’ Mom Barbara Evans Slams MTV For Not Firing Amber Portwood: ‘This Isn’t Fair’
+Jenelle Evans’ Mom, Barbara Evans, Slams MTV For Not Firing Amber Portwood: ‘Why Is This Fair?’

 “Why should Jenelle and I lose our money, and why is MTV supporting Amber when Jenelle and I have done nothing wrong?
 We were on [the show] for 10 years too, and they stopped filming with us.”

 MTV stopped filming with Jenelle following the dog incident.
 While the couple had their children removed from their care for a few weeks, they worked hard to regain custody.
 Jenelle also launched her makeup line last week and appears to be doing well.
-Despite things seemingly going well for Jenelle, she hasn’t been brought back to Teen Mom 2 for the new season which is currently airing on MTV.
+Despite things seemingly going well for Jenelle, she hasn’t been brought back to Teen Mom 2 for the new season, which is currently airing on MTV.
 Rather, Teen Mom: Young and Pregnant star Jade Cline filled Jenelle’s spot on the show.

 Amber Portwood was arrested earlier this summer for domestic battery.
-During the argument, Amber reportedly had a machete which Barbara commented on as well.
+During the argument, Amber reportedly had a machete, which Barbara commented on as well.

 “Amber has machetes, and MTV supports her and isn’t taking her off the show,” Barbara said.

 As previously reported by The Inquisitr, Jenelle spoke out recently and claimed she wasn’t actually fired from Teen Mom 2.
-Speaking to PEOPLE Now, Jenelle explained that she is still in an open contract.
+Speaking to People, she explained that she is still in an open contract.

 “I hear that, you know, I’m not fired.
 So, I mean, I’m confused, because I only talk to one of my old producers, but no one else will speak to me, so I don’t know.”